junxit/us-congress-bills-112/metadata.md

 - 2012-07-18 — Committee on Financial Services discharged.
 - 2012-07-18 — Committee on Financial Services discharged.
 - 2012-07-18 — Placed on the Union Calendar, Calendar No. 441.
+- 2012-07-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-07-24 — Considered under suspension of the rules. (consideration: CR H5150-5162; text of measure as reported in House: CR H5150)
+- 2012-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+459.
+- 2012-07-24 — DEBATE - The House resumed debate on H.R.
+459, as amended.
+- 2012-07-24 — Mr. Issa moved to suspend the rules and pass the bill, as amended.
+- 2012-07-25 — Considered as unfinished business. (consideration: CR H5224-5225)
+- 2012-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-07-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 327 - 98 (Roll no. 513).
+- 2012-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 327 - 98 (Roll no. 513).
+- 2012-07-25 — The title of the measure was amended.
+Agreed to without objection.